Made Up Stories (company): History

+Controversies

-In December 2022, Made Up Stories Chief Operating Officer and Producer Steve Hutensky's historical involvement in silencing victims of Harvey Weinstein during his time as an employee of Miramax and The Weinstein Company was reported for the first time in the Australian Media.
+In October 2017, The New York Times journalists Jodi Kantor and Megan Twohey reported on Made Up Stories Chief Operating Officer and Producer Steve Hutensky's historical involvement in silencing victims of Harvey Weinstein during Hutensky's time as an employee of Miramax and The Weinstein Company.
+The article described Hutensky's role in creating two nondisclosure agreements that protected Weinstein, including one that barred the victim from disclosing Weinstein's name even to a therapist.

+In December 2022, Hutensky's role was reported for the first time in the Australian Media.
+Hutensky was also named in an April 2022 Rolling Stones article.

+Hutensky's Weinstein involvement was referenced in a scene in the 2022 feature film, She Said.
+The film, produced by Annapurna Pictures and Plan B Entertainment, was based on Kantor and Twohey's book of the same name and followed their investigation into Weinstein's abuse and sexual misconduct against women.

 Current projects

 On the film side, Made Up Stories adapted The Dry based on the debut book of Australian novelist Jane Harper.
 The film, directed by Robert Connolly and starring Eric Bana, was released in Australia on January 1 to a strong box office, making it one of the highest grossing Australian film opening weekends ever.
 The film was released by IFC Films in North America on May 21, 2021.
 The company also produced the film Penguin Bloom, starring Naomi Watts and Andrew Lincoln, directed by Glendyn Ivin, based on the true story of the Bloom family from the book of the same name by Bradley Trevor Greive.
 It premiered at the 2020 Toronto International Film Festival and was released in Australia cinemas on January 21, topping the box office for its opening weekend, and in other key countries, including the United States by Netflix on January 27.